shaybanshee/ev1/README.md

 When the api is awake, this should take in given endpoints and transform the data into a new hash with only
 ```:amount, :description, :originUserName, :targetUserName, :likesCount```

+This hash will print out in your terminal.